 - 10. Your dog shows his teeth

 - To communicate, observe the whole dog

 A recent National Academy of Sciences study details how canine facial anatomy has changed over the last 33,000 years.
-This in-depth research took a look at the difference between facial structure and musculature in wolves versus domestic dogs.
+This in-depth research examined the difference between facial structure and musculature in wolves versus domestic dogs.